terracenter/gentoo_install/README.md

 * Is fun
 * The possibility of getting everything under control
 * Deep customization
-* One learn **a lot** about GNU/Linux from using it
+One learns **a lot**** about GNU/Linux from using it

-Disclaimer: Gentoo is the perfect distribution to use the quote from an ancient adage that says: **With great power comes great responsability**.
-Bear in mind that although Gentoo gives you a lot of flexibility, and ~~insane~~ tremendous amount of customization, and all the benefits I mentioned above, it also requires time, dedication and patiance.
+Disclaimer: Gentoo is the perfect distribution to use the quote from an ancient adage that says: **With great power **comes great **responsibility.
+Bear in mind that although Gentoo gives you a lot of flexibility, an ~~insane~~ tremendous amount of customization and all the benefits I mentioned above, it also requires time, dedication and patience.

 If you are that kind of person, speak *emerge* and enter :sunrise: